oscar-barlow/oscar-barlow/README.md

 # Oscar Barlow

 ## Introduction
-I'm a Tech lead at [Starling Bank](https://www.starlingbank.com/) in London, a former [Infinity-Worker](https://www.infinityworks.com/), and a [Maker](https://makers.tech/).
+I'm a Tech Lead at [Starling Bank](https://www.starlingbank.com/) in London, a former [Infinity-Worker](https://www.infinityworks.com/), and a [Maker](https://makers.tech/).
 I build and lead a teams of engineers in data-intensive projects.

 ## Key Achievements
 * Shipped a real-time data platform and cultivated a team of streaming data experts